 Doc Saturday from The Secret Saturdays actively disbelieves in magic despite being married to someone who uses magic (and wields a magical fire sword), having a son with supernatural powers, and continually doing battle against things like evil alternate reality doppelgangers, killer salt monsters, and an evil Large Ham out to conquer the world by unleashing a mythical god of evil.

-Another Batman example comes from the Batman Beyond episode "Revenant".
-An invisible force is terrorizing the school, which Terry's friends think is a ghost.
-This conversation ensues:
+In the Batman Beyond episode "Revenant", an invisible force is terrorizing the school, which Terry's friends think is a ghost.
+This conversation ensues: By the way, he's right.
+It's Terry's old classmate using his psychic powers, not a ghost.

 Bruce: These people believe anything they can't explain is magic.